 These are ‘mini’ bands.
 Meaning they’re intended for self-contained resistance training where (for example) you might loop one end around each arm and then pull your arms away from each other.
-They’re made from real latex.
-No cheap synthetic fillers.
+They’re made from real latex, not cheap synthetic fillers.
 And the company offers a full money-back satisfaction guarantee.

 3. Perform Better Light Exercise Bands

 What we like: They’re inexpensive, well-made and versatile.
 All things we want to see in resistance bands.
 They’re also color-coded to indicate various levels of resistance.
-With the thinnest (yellow) band ideal for beginners and the thickest (black) a good choice for experienced strength trainers.
-They’re also comfortable against the skin.
+And they’re comfortable against the skin.

-Flaws: The thinnest bands tend to roll up during certain exercises.
-Also, if you push the thinner bands too hard they’re likely to snap.
+Flaws: The thinnest bands tend to roll up during some exercises.
+Also, if you push the thinner bands too hard, they’re likely to snap.

 4. Fit Simplify Resistance Loop Exercise Bands

-This is another set of resistance bands that make a good choice for the beginner.
-The resistance levels are fairly modest (though you do get 5 different ‘weights’).
+Fit Simplify Resistance Loop Exercise Bands make a good choice for the beginner.
+The resistance levels are relatively modest.
 The bands are generally well-made and tend to retain their integrity through repeated use.
-And the 41 page illustrated guidebook will go a long way toward answering any questions you have about how to use mini bands.
+And the illustrated guidebook answers any questions you have about how to use mini bands.

-What we like: Resistance bands are a simple concept and we like it when companies keep them simple.
-Like Fit Simplify.
-You get 5 wide flat bands of varying resistance levels, a carry bag and access to some instructional videos.
+What we like: We like it when companies keep products like this simple.
+You get five wide flat bands of varying resistance levels, a carry bag, and access to some instructional videos.
 There’s also a good-sized eBook that illustrates various exercises.

 5. Black Mountain Products Resistance Band Set